Students-MSc-Geomatics-TU-Delft/Student-Report-Typst-Template/template/template.typ

   ///
   /// -> str | array
   math-font: ("STIX Two Math", "New Computer Modern Math"),
+  /// The font to use for the raw text.
+  ///
+  /// -> str | array
+  raw-font: ("Source Code Pro", "Libertinus Mono"),
   /// The font to use for the text in titles.
   /// If none, the text font will be used.
   ///